MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/build-and-submit-a-firmware-package-to-windows-update.md

 ---
 title: Build and submit a firmware package to Windows Update (WU)
-description: Build and submit a firmware package to Windows Update (WU) ms.date: 05/15/2018 ms.localizationpriority: medium
+description: Provides information about how to build and submit a firmware package to Windows Update (WU). ms.date: 08/18/2021 ms.localizationpriority: medium
 ---